Empirical or Invariant Risk Minimization? A Sample Complexity Perspective: Sample Complexity of Invariant Risk Minimization

-\begin{proposition} For every $\nu>0,\epsilon>0$ and $\delta\in (0,1)$, if $\mathcal{H}_{\Phi}$ is a finite hypothesis class, Assumption \ref{assm3: bounded loss and gradient} holds, $\kappa >0$, and if the number of samples $|D|$ is greater than $\max\big\{\frac{16L'^{4}}{\kappa^2}, \frac{8L^2}{\nu^2}\big\}\log\big(\frac{4|\mathcal{H}_{\Phi}|}{\delta}\big)$, then with a probability at least $1-\delta$, every solution $\hat{\Phi}$ to EIRM (\eqref{eqn: EIRM_cons_swap}) is a $\nu$ approximation of IRM, i.e. $\hat{\Phi}\in \mathcal{S}^{\mathsf{IV}}(\epsilon)$, $R(\Phi^{*}) \leq R(\hat{\Phi}) \leq R(\Phi^{*}) + \nu$, where $\Phi^{*}$ is a solution to IRM (\eqref{eqn: IRM_cons_swap}). \end{proposition}
+\begin{proposition} For every $\nu>0$ and $\delta\in (0,1)$, if $\mathcal{H}_{\Phi}$ is a finite hypothesis class, Assumption \ref{assm3: bounded loss and gradient} holds, $\kappa >0$, and if the number of samples $|D|$ is greater than $\max\big\{\frac{16L'^{4}}{\kappa^2}, \frac{8L^2}{\nu^2}\big\}\log\big(\frac{4|\mathcal{H}_{\Phi}|}{\delta}\big)$, then with a probability at least $1-\delta$, every solution $\hat{\Phi}$ to EIRM (\eqref{eqn: EIRM_cons_swap}) is a $\nu$ approximation of IRM, i.e. $\hat{\Phi}\in \mathcal{S}^{\mathsf{IV}}(\epsilon)$, $R(\Phi^{*}) \leq R(\hat{\Phi}) \leq R(\Phi^{*}) + \nu$, where $\Phi^{*}$ is a solution to IRM (\eqref{eqn: IRM_cons_swap}). \end{proposition}

+\textbf{Proof Sketch.} The standard analysis in learning theory on ERM or regularized/constrained ERM typically relies on linearly separable loss functions.
+In such cases, we can use standard plug-in estimators and analyze their behavior using concentration inequalities.
+In our setting, $R^{'}$ is a weighted sum of squares of expectation and thus it is not linearly separable.
+We develop a new way of expressing $R^{'}$ that allows us to make it linearly separable.
+Next, in order to ensure $R(\Phi^{*}) \leq R(\hat{\Phi}) \leq R(\Phi^{*}) + \nu$ we first need to guarantee that the set of invariant predictors is exactly recovered, i.e., $\hat{\mathcal{S}}^{\mathsf{IV}}(\epsilon) = \mathcal{S}^{\mathsf{IV}}(\epsilon)$ (exact recovery is typically not required in existing constrained analysis such as \cite{woodworth2017learning} \cite{agarwal2018reductions}).
+We show that if the number of samples grow as $\frac{1}{\kappa^2}$ even the closest points on either side of the boundary of the set $\mathcal{S}^{\mathsf{IV}}(\epsilon)$ are correctly discriminated, which guarantees exact recovery of $\mathcal{S}^{\mathsf{IV}}(\epsilon)$.
+Once the exact set is recovered, beyond this we use standard learning theory tools to ensure $R(\Phi^{*}) \leq R(\hat{\Phi}) \leq R(\Phi^{*}) + \nu$.

 The above result holds for both square and cross-entropy loss.
 For ease of exposition, we use the standard setting of finite hypothesis class and extend all the results to infinite hypothesis classes in the supplement (summary of insights from the extension are in Section \ref{secn: non-realizable}).
-Next, we state a standard result on ERM's sample complexity \cite{shalev2014understanding}.
+Next, we state a standard result on ERM's sample complexity.
+Define a $\Phi^{+}$ such that $ \Phi^{+}\in \arg\min_{\Phi \in \mathcal{H}_{\Phi}} R(\Phi)$